 Seeing how other at-home aligner companies were helping clients and achieving great success, NewSmile hit the Canadian and U.S. markets in 2020.
 Like other remote orthodontic treatments, it doesn’t require any office visits; you’ll handle everything from the comfort of your own home.

 Of course, all at-home clear aligners have their limitations, and NewSmile is no exception.
 Since it cannot use attachments and doesn’t include office visits, it can only make cosmetic changes to the alignment of the front six teeth.
-The NewSmile team supervises progress remotely and treatment wraps up in 4–6 months.
+The NewSmile team supervises progress remotely, and the company says their average treatment plan is 4–6 months long.

 NewSmile started in Vancouver, B.C., and currently operates in the UK, United States, and Canada.
 Although young, its combination of low prices and high-quality treatment has established a foundation for plenty of growth in the future.